joepetrowski/opengov-cli/README.md

   -n, --network <NETWORK>
           Network on which to submit the referendum. `polkadot` or `kusama` --relay-version <RELAY_VERSION>
-          The runtime version of the Relay Chain to which to upgrade.
-E.g. "9430" or "latest" --parachain-version <PARACHAIN_VERSION>
+          The Fellowship release version.
+Should be semver and correspond to the release published --parachain-version <PARACHAIN_VERSION>
           Optional.
 The runtime version of the system parachains to which to upgrade.
-E.g. "9430" or "latest".
 If not provided, it will use the Relay Chain's version
       --filename <FILENAME>
           Name of the file to which to write the output.
-If not provided, a default will be constructed --relay-semver <RELAY_SEMVER>
+If not provided, a default will be constructed -h, --help
-          Override the conversion of runtime version to semver.
-For example the release 9430 mapping to v0.9.43.
-Use this if the program fails to download the Relay Chain runtime
-  -h, --help
           Print help
 ```